Michael W. Davis: Coxeter groups

 Davis has conducted research on Coxeter groups, Artin groups, and buildings.
 In his book, The Geometry and Topology of Coxeter Groups, he constructs the Davis complexes for Coxeter groups and he describes foundational results about these spaces to establish properties at infinity of Coxeter groups.
-In his book he also discusses the recent work on L2-cohomology of Coxeter groups, Artin groups and buildings.
+In his book he also discusses the recent work on L² cohomology of Coxeter groups, Artin groups, and buildings.
 John Meier expressed his admiration of this book and stated “None of the other books on Coxeter groups provides the same insights into the geometry of infinite Coxeter groups that is available in Davis’s book."
-In collaboration with Okun, he worked on the Singer Conjecture for right-angled Coxeter groups.
+In collaboration with Boris Okun, he worked on the Singer Conjecture for right-angled Coxeter groups.